Kari is a retired operating room registered nurse. Although she is retired, the interest never waned. She loves all things OR-related.

 Once the room is cleaned, the scrub and circulator will gather the supplies, instruments, and equipment for the next case.
 Sometimes we get lucky and there is a float crew who have already gathered these things together for us.
 We double-check everything after we bring the supplies, instruments, and equipment into the room.

 The video above shows all the different places we may have to visit to get ready for our case.
 The circulating nurse needs to know where to find everything shown.
 Sometimes I find it amazing how much I can remember.

 All of this equipment needs to be checked to ensure it is working correctly before the patient is brought to the room.
-This can be quite time consuming, especially if one is not working and needs some troubleshooting.
-The OR nurse's number one troubleshooting technique is to turn it off and turn it on.
+This can be quite time consuming, especially if something is not working and needs some troubleshooting.
+The OR nurse's number one troubleshooting technique is to turn the malfunctioning item off and on.
 Surprisingly, this works the majority of the time.

 In the video below, the gentleman reviews some of the equipment needed for surgery.
-It is very nicely done.
+I thought it is very nicely done.

 These "cards" tell you many things you need to know.
 These pages are called "cards" because they were written on index cards before the days of computers.
 The card will list all items needed for the surgery.
 It will list items you may need to have on standby; equipment that you will need; settings for said equipment; the surgeon's preference regarding preps.
 The card should have all the information necessary to set up for the case.
 Make sure to read the card!

 Many facilities use these sheets as the charge cards also.
 It is very important to keep the cards current.
 Implants may change.
 Surgeons may learn a new way to do things, requiring different instrumentation.
 The surgeon may well tell you to change the card, because he "always does it this way".
 You set others up when you do not keep the cards current.